5 artists. 5 rooms. We're not going back.

 A new exciting, immersive theatre experience exploring institutionalisation.

-Opening Spring 2018 in London before touring to Manchester and Cardiff, with special 'pop up' performances of individual rooms at galleries, events and on the street across the country.
+Opening Spring 2018 in London before touring to Manchester, with special 'pop up' performances of individual rooms at galleries, events and on the street across the country.

 Come join us in the madhouse.

 Madhouse, My House?

 Madhouse, My House? is a three-year digital and creative learning programme to accompany the Performance Company's MADHOUSE re:exit production.

 The project explores the institutionalisation of people with learning disabilities from the introduction of long stay hospitals in 1913 to present day treatment units.
 The project aims to ensure as wide an audience as possible, of all different abilities, can engage in the performance and surrounding activities.

 Over the three years we are running a series of film, performance and digital advocacy projects.
 Partners on the project include the University of East London's RIX Research and Media, the Open University, University of Reading, Hackney Museum and Books Beyond Words in a number of exciting ways.

 We are running a series of Madhouse History weeks to engage groups of adult with learning disabilities in the exploration of this cultural history through performance, advocacy and the creation of a non-word book with Books Beyond Words.

 We have worked with the Open University to create an education pack for all ages and abilities that explores institutionalisation and life in long-stay hospitals.
 This pack was launched at Parliament's Portcullis House in November 2016.

 Madhouse, My House? is funded by the Heritage Lottery Fund.